 Posted December 18th, 2020 at 5:55 pm by Dan Musick

 An operator counter tracks door cycles: one opening plus one closing equals one cycle.
-To track the usage of a door, counters are often installed on the operators.
+To track the usage of a garage door, users often install counters on the operators.

-One of the more common reasons to track door cycles is to schedule maintenance before repairs are needed.
-For example, if overhead sectional door springs are rated at 20,000 cycles, the counter can predict when the springs will break.
-Replacing springs before they break allows the customer to avoid downtime costs.
+One of the more common reasons to track door cycles is to schedule maintenance before the door or the operator needs repairs.
+For example, if overhead sectional door springs typically last 20,000 cycles, the counter can tell you when the springs have almost reached this limit.
+This allows you to predict when the springs will break.
+By replacing springs before they break, you avoid downtime costs.

-The wiring for a counter is simple.
-Twenty-four volts travels from the control board to the counter with a normally open auxiliary limit switch blocking the current.
+The wiring for a counter on a LiftMaster operator is simple.
+Twenty-four volts travels from the control board to the counter.
+Normally, an open auxiliary limit switch blocks the current.
+When the garage door closes, the limit nut closes the auxiliary limit switch, completing the circuit and triggering the counter.

 The top two screws on the LiftMaster Logic 5 control board provide the 24 volts for the counter.